Fallout Shelter

-The original Fallout Shelter is a single-player experience, but a multiplayer board game adaptation of the game was released in late 2020.
+On October 3rd, 2025, the Windows version of the game was removed from Steam, this was most likely due to an security vulnerability in the Unity engine The game was later relisted after an update fixed the exploit.

 Gameplay

-In Fallout Shelter, players build and manage their own Vault as an Overseer – the leader and coordinator of their Vault.
+In Fallout Shelter, players build and manage their Vault as an Overseer, its leader and coordinator.
 Players guide and direct the citizens of the Vault, known as dwellers, and need to keep them happy through meeting their needs such as power, food, and water.
 They rescue dwellers from the wasteland and assign them to different resource-generating buildings in the Vault, using the SPECIAL statistics system from the other Fallout games.
 Each character's SPECIAL profile affects their ability to generate different resources, and their statistics can be increased by training them in rooms devoted to each stat.
-The dwellers can level up over time, increasing their health, and can be given new items and weapons to help with various tasks.
-The number of dwellers can be increased by waiting for new dwellers from the wasteland to arrive or by pairing a male and a female dweller in living quarters to produce babies.
+The dwellers can level up over time, increasing their health, and can be given items and weapons to help with various tasks.
+The number of dwellers can be increased by waiting for dwellers from the wasteland to arrive or by pairing a male and a female dweller in living quarters to produce children.

 Balancing resources such as food, water, and power is an important aspect of the game.
 Many different rooms can be built in the Vault, providing different items or stat bonuses.
 Players are not required to spend money in order to accelerate long timers or processes, instead having the option to rush the room at the risk of triggering an incident – such as fires or "radroach" infestations.
-Players are sometimes rewarded with lunchboxes that contain cards, that could give you items, resources or dwellers, which can be purchased separately through microtransactions.
+Players are sometimes rewarded with lunchboxes that contain cards, that could give them items, resources or dwellers, which can be purchased separately through microtransactions.

 Development and release

 In a 2009 interview with Engadget, while talking about a possible Fallout game for iOS, Bethesda's Todd Howard said that the world of Fallout was "unique enough that it could translate to any platform", revealing that several designs of an iOS Fallout game were pitched and rejected.
 On November 5, 2009 John Carmack, who at that time worked for id Software, said that while it was nothing official yet, he had an internal proof of concept made for a Fallout iPhone game.
 Carmack said that he would likely be personally involved in making the game, although at the time he was working on other projects.
 He added that "at the very least I'm going to be providing code."

 Fallout Shelter was announced by Bethesda during its press conference at the Electronic Entertainment Expo on June 14, 2015, where it was confirmed the game is a free-to-play title that would be released for iOS the same day.
 It was developed in a partnership with Behaviour Interactive, and was built using the Unity game engine.
-The game was also released for Android devices on August 13, 2015.
+The game was released for Android devices on August 13, 2015.

 According to Pete Hines, vice president of Bethesda, the game is inspired by other video games like Little Computer People, Progress Quest, XCOM, SimCity and FTL: Faster Than Light.